The ECG leads: Electrodes, limb leads, chest (precordial) leads and the 12-Lead ECG

 Alternative ECG lead systems

 The conventional placement of electrodes can be suboptimal in some situations.
-Electrodes placed distally on the limbs will record too much muscle disturbance during exercise stress testing; electrodes on the chest wall may be inappropriate in case of resuscitation and echocardiographic examination etc. Efforts have been made to find alternative electrode placements, as well as reducing the number of electrodes without loosing information.
-In general, lead systems with less than 10 electrodes can still be used to compute the all standard leads in the 12-lead ECG.
+Electrodes placed distally on the limbs will record too much muscle disturbance during exercise stress testing; electrodes on the chest wall may be inappropriate in case of resuscitation and echocardiographic examination etc. Efforts have been made to find alternative electrode placements, as well as reduce the number of electrodes without losing information.
+In general, lead systems with less than 10 electrodes can still be used to compute all leads in the standard 12-lead ECG.
 Such calculated ECG waveforms are very similar to the original 12-lead ECG waveforms, with some minor differences that may affect amplitudes and intervals.

 Mason-Likar ECG lead system

 Mason-Likar’s lead system simply implies that the limb electrodes have been relocated to the trunk.
-This is used in all types of ECG monitoring (arrhythmias, ischemia etc).
+This is used in all types of ECG monitoring (arrhythmias, ischemia, etc).
 It is also used for exercise stress testing (as it avoids muscle disturbances from the limbs).
-As stated above, the initial recording may differ slightly (in amplitudes) so that it is not valid to diagnose ischemia on the initial tracing.
-For monitoring ischemia over time, however, Mason-Likar is an effective system.
+As stated above, the initial recording may differ slightly (in wave amplitudes) from the standard 12-lead ECG, and therefore the initial recording is considered less reliable for diagnosing acute ischemia.
+Mason-Likar’s system is, however, appropriate for monitoring ischemia over time, since ST-T changes from the baseline are reliable indicators of ischemia.
 Refer to Figure 24 A.

 Placement of electrodes

-The left and right arm electrodes are moved to the trunk, beneath the 2 cm beneath the clavicle, in the infraclavicular fossa (Figure 24 A).
+The left and right arm electrodes are moved to the trunk, 2 cm beneath the clavicle, in the infraclavicular fossa (Figure 24 A).
 The left leg electrode is placed in the anterior axillary line between the iliac crest and the last rib.
 The right leg electrode can be placed above the iliac crest on the right side.
-Placement of the chest leads is not changed.
+The placement of the chest leads is not changed.

 Reduced ECG lead systems